Ben Taub: Business career

 In 1936, Ben Taub donated thirty-five acres to establish a permanent campus for the University of Houston.
 He further persuaded the heirs of J.J.
 Settegast to donate seventy five acres to the campus.
 In 1943, he was instrumental in encouraging Baylor College of Medicine to move from Dallas to the Texas Medical Center in Houston.
 As chairman of the board of Jefferson Davis Hospital, he and Michael E. DeBakey made Jefferson Davis Hospital a teaching facility for Baylor College of Medicine, a relationship that continued after the creation of the Harris County Hospital District.

 Taub never married and spent his time visiting patients in the county hospital.
 For years he helped run the DePelchin Faith Home for homeless children.
 He worked with the Pauline Sterne Wolf Foundation.
-He also worked with Charlie Massey, Harris County Commissioner for Precinct 1, on charitable endeavors.
-During the Great Depression, he had a chauffeur driven automobile, reportedly a Pierce-Arrow.
+He also worked with Charles D. Massey, Harris County Commissioner for Precinct 2, on charitable endeavors.
+During the Great Depression, he had a chauffeur driven automobile, a Pierce-Arrow.
 He was a director of the Texas Medical Center, headed the United Way, gave out scholarships, and sponsored visiting medical professors.
 He served as chairman of the Jefferson Davis Hospital from 1935 to 1964.